-When you’re drinking to rehydrate, it works best to not use plain water. (read more about that here at Thank Your Body).
+When you’re drinking to rehydrate, some salt and trace minerals as present in these ingredients helps your body to absorb the water well.
 Also, when you’re drinking to rehydrate, it’s best not to use commercial sports drinks due to the food dye and corn syrup.

 Obligatory disclaimer: I am a mom, not a medical professional.
 Ask your doctor before changing your eating, drinking, or exercise habits.

 I first made this rehydration drink as I was super pregnant with my September baby, Hannah, 7 years ago.
 I used it to keep hydrated in the hot days of summer, and froze it in a water bottle do drink slushy during labor and after birth.
 I’ve heard it called ‘labor-aid’ as well :)

 And now I’m making it for my children.
 I mix it up in a mason jar and just add a tablespoon or two to each water bottle of filtered water.

 - 1 cup lemon juice (approx 6-8 lemons)